voxel51/fiftyone/docs/source/getting_started/install.rst

-  **FiftyOne is currently in private beta.** If you haven't registered for the beta, `please sign up here <https://share.hsforms.com/1KuTDtQYWRTyU0yHNGgBFfw2ykyk>`_ so we can stay in touch with you about new features as they come out!
+  **FiftyOne is currently in private beta.** If you haven't registered for the beta, `please sign up here <https://share.hsforms.com/1KuTDtQYWRTyU0yHNGgBFfw2ykyk>`_ so we can keep you posted on new features as they come out!

 To install FiftyOne in a virtual environment, ensure you have activated any virtual environment that you are using, then run: